temporalio/documentation/docs/learning-paths/background-checks/temporal-application-design-and-implementation.md

 ---
 id: application-design
-title: How to design and implement the Background Check application?
+title: How to design and implement the Background Check application
 sidebar_label: Building the application
 ---